awslabs/graphstorm/python/graphstorm/sagemaker/README.md

 ## Launch SageMaker tasks
 Use scripts under graphstorm.sagemaker.launch to launch SageMaker tasks.
-Please make sure you already setup your SageMaker environments.
+Please make sure you already setup your SageMaker environment.
 Please refer to [Amazon SageMaker service](https://aws.amazon.com/pm/sagemaker) for how to get access to Amazon SageMaker.

 ### Launch GraphStorm training/inference using Amazon SageMaker service